LD4P/sinopia/schemas.md

 - is there a real difference between description and resourceLabel?
 If not, can we remove one?

 Property Template:
+- defaults:
+    - is dataTypeURI associated with default values only? if so, adjust schema accordingly (put with defaults)
+    - is dataTypeURI required when defaults are specified? if so, adjust schema accordingly
+    - can a property with type resource have a default? if not, adjust schema accordingly
-- use resourceTemplates at outer level instead of valueConstraint.valueTemplateRefs (or move valueTemplateRefs out a level and get rid of )
+- use resourceTemplates at outer level instead of valueConstraint.valueTemplateRefs (or move  valueTemplateRefs out a level and get rid of resourceTemplates)
 - move useValuesFrom out a level, instead of valueConstraints.useValuesFrom
 - move defaults out a level, instead of valueConstraints.defaults
 - move dataTypeURI out two levels, instead of valueConstraints.valueDataType.dataTypeURI or maybe include it within default, if it is only used for (type lookup with a ?) default.
-- conditional JSON schemas that only allow appropriate valueConstraints given the type:
-    - lookup:
-           - require useValuesFrom and disallow valueTemplateRefs
-       - require dataTypeURI only when there is a default specified?
-    - resource:
-       - require valueTemplateRefs/resourceTemplates and disallow useValuesFrom and possibly defaults
-    - literal:
-       - disallow valueTemplateRefs/resourceTemplates as well as useValuesFrom
-       - require dataTypeURI only when there is a default specified?
 - only accept boolean (not string) for true/false.  (e.g. true not "true")

 ## Version 0.1.0